 - Cinnamon, to sprinkle

-- Add all ingredients to a high speed blender.
+- Add all ingredients for the ice cream to a high speed blender.

 - Mix until smooth.